The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Fujifilm X-T2 vs X-Pro 2

-It’s tough to compare the X-T2 to the X-Pro 2 because the X-Pro 2 is such a unique camera and is designed for a very specific type of person.
+It’s tough to compare the X-T2 to the X-Pro 2 because the X-Pro 2 is a unique camera designed for a very specific type of person.
 I like the X-Pro 2 a lot, and it feels so classy.
 However, the X-T2 is a lot smaller and lighter, making it a little more comfortable to carry around.
 The flip screen and option for a battery grip that enhances performance make the X-T2 also more of a practical camera.

 Where the X-T2 is better